Vladimir Olgerdovich: Removal from Kiev

 When Jogaila became King of Poland in 1386, Vladimir swore loyalty to him.
 After the 1392 Ostrów Agreement, Vytautas became the Grand Duke of Lithuania and began to eliminate regional dukes replacing them with appointed regents.
 This campaign could have been launched to discipline disloyal dukes, but turned into a systematic effort to centralize the state.
 In 1393, Vytautas confiscated Volodymyr-Volynskyi from Feodor, son of Liubartas, Novhorod-Siverskyi from Kaributas, Vitebsk from Švitrigaila.
 In 1394, Vytautas and Skirgaila marched against Vladimir, who surrendered without a battle.
 Skirgaila was installed in Kiev while Vladimir received the Principality of Slutsk.

 Vladimir, last mentioned in written sources in October 1398, was the 4th great-grandfather of Elizabeth Báthory.

+Death

+Vladimir Olgerdovich died after 1398 and was buried at the Kyiv Pechersk Lavra.